makersacademy/takeaway-challenge/MY_README.md

 MY_README

-This program is my attempt at the Makers Academy Takeaway challenge.
+This program is my version of the Makers Academy Takeaway challenge.
 These were the user stories:

 ```
 As a customer